Eggs are our inspiration.

 This site features information and videos about cooking with eggs and insights into the high-quality care our farmers give to deliver the eggs sold in your local grocery store.

-Through consumer research we learned many of you are interested in getting to know what motivates professional egg farmers in Ontario.
-As a result, it is our pleasure to share with you what inspires Ontario egg farmers by presenting some of the 400 farm families featured in our "Who Made Your Eggs Today?" campaign.
+Through consumer research we learned many of you are interested in getting to know what motivates our egg farmers in Ontario.
+As a result, it is our pleasure to share with you what inspires Ontario egg farmers by presenting some of the 500 farm families featured in our Real Farmers.
+Real Eggs. campaign.

 We invite you to visit each farmer, try their family recipe and find your own favourite to share with your family.